SaswatM-62/Video-Call-Application-Frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://vc-frontend-sm.netlify.app/)

 This project consists of the frontend of Video Call Application.
 The backend repository can be found here: [Backend](https://github.com/SaswatM-62/Video-Call-Application-Backend).
-The backend is built using React.js and MaterialUI is used for the design.
+The frontend is built using React.js and MaterialUI is used for the design.
 Socket-io.client library is used to allow the client to communicate to the server.
 The live video and audio of the clients are shared using simple-peer library.
 To make a call from one client to another, a user id must shared using which the call can be made.
 The backend server must be running before the running the client-side code for the application to work.